-In lettering and typography, sans-serif fonts, sans serif, gothic, or simply sans letterform is one that does not have to extend features called “serifs” toward the end of strokes.
-Sans-serif fonts have a tendency to have less line width variation than serif fonts.
+In lettering and typography, sans-serif fonts, sans serif, gothic, or simply sans letterform does not have to extend features called “serifs” toward the end of strokes.
+Sans-serif fonts tend to have less line width variation than serif fonts.
 In most print, they are regularly used for headings rather than for body text.
 They are frequently used to pass simplicity and modernity or minimalism.

 The principal designer is Christian Robertson.

-The font is used by over 20M websites and in the last week the Google Font API displayed the font over 55B times.
-It has a dual nature, a mechanical skeleton and the forms are largely geometric.
+Over 20M websites use the font, and in the last week, the Google Font API displayed the font over 55B times.
+It has a dual nature, a mechanical skeleton, and the forms are largely geometric.
 In the meantime, the font includes friendly and open curves.
-While some grotesks distort their letterforms to compel a rigid rhythm, Roboto doesn’t compromise, enabling letters to be settled into their natural width.
-This makes for a more regular reading rhythm more commonly found in humanist and serif types.
+While some

 The font has been designed by Suman Bhandary and Natanael Gama.

-The font is used by over 1k websites and in the last week the Google API displayed the font over 186K times.
+Over 1k websites use the font, and in the last week, the Google API displayed the font over 186K times.
 This Sans-Serif Font is a contemporary geometric Bangla (Bengali) and Latin family.
 The family comes in two weights, Regular and Bold.
 It began by extending the Latin font Exo, at first designed by Natanael Gama.
-It functions well as a display typeface, but on the other hand is designed to perform at small to intermediate text sizes.
+It functions well as a display typeface, but it is designed to perform at small to intermediate text sizes.

-The Perfect Font pairing is with Roboto, Open Sans, Montserrat, Lato, Raleway
+The Perfect Font pairing is with Roboto, Open Sans, Montserrat, Lato, Raleway.Download Font

 3. Open Sans